Mayan Archaeology Field School in Belize City

 • Immerse yourself in the vibrant Belizean culture and explore the natural beauty of the region, including the lush rainforests and stunning Mayan ruins.

-Excavate a Maya City with the Maya Research Program
+Excavate a Maya City

 The MRP field school provides participants with an immersive learning experience, allowing them to actively engage in archaeological excavation methods, manual and digital recording techniques, artifact recovery, processing, and analysis.
-Working 6 days a week at the ancient Maya community of Medicinal Trail, participants will gain a tremendous hands-on experience and an opportunity for personal growth while unveiling the mysteries of the ancient Maya civilization.
+Working 6 days a week at the ancient Maya community of Medicinal Trail, participants will gain tremendous hands-on experience and an opportunity for personal growth while unveiling the mysteries of the ancient Maya civilization.

 ancient maya civilization